U.S. panel accuses Chinese journalists of spying for Beijing

 "Xinhua serves some of the functions of an intelligence agency by gathering information and producing classified reports for the Chinese leadership on both domestic and international events," the report said.

+China's Foreign Ministry said the U.S. commission is "full of biases when it comes to issues related to China."

+"Much of the report's content is bogus and imaginary," spokesman Geng Shuang said at a regular news briefing.
+"The views reflected in the report show the group's prejudices against China and its mentality rooted in stereotypes."

-Xinhua and China's Ministry of Foreign Affairs didn't immediately respond to requests for comment.
+Xinhua didn't respond to a request for comment.

 Related: World's biggest academic book publisher bows to China's censors